 Website globalization involves improving the back-end of a company website — the components that make the website appear on search engines (aka SEO, or search engine optimization).
 These components are often overlooked during translation and, as a result, the newly-updated website doesn’t place as well on foreign language searches as it should.

-Thankfully, professional language service providers are experienced at these types of conversions and already have set workflows on how to properly optimize websites for global searches and audiences.
+Thankfully, professional language service providers, such as Accredited Language, are experienced at these types of conversions and already have set workflows on how to properly optimize websites for global searches and audiences.

-The best route would be to find a respectable language service provider like Accredited Language.
-We have access to linguistic professionals proficient in a variety of languages, both interpreters and translators, and are experienced in working with different mediums.
-Also, as we’ve performed website globalization and localization before, we can offer you advice on how best to proceed.
+The best option is to work with a professional language service provider like Accredited Language.
+We have access to linguistic professionals proficient in a variety of languages and are experienced in working with different mediums.
+Additionally, as we’ve performed website globalization and localization before, we can offer you advice on how best to proceed.

 Contact Accredited Language today to learn more about our globalization and localization services.